How to Evacuate Safely with Your Pet

-Hurricane Katrina was a disaster for pets as owners were told to leave their pets behind.
-Laws have changed and the federal governament has established guidelines for local governments to allow and assist with pet evacuation.
+Hurricane Katrina revealed significant gaps in pet evacuation as many owners were forced to leave their pets behind due to limited emergency provisions.
+Since then, laws have changed—most notably with the enactment of the PETS Act in 2006—and the federal government has established guidelines for local governments to allow and assist with pet evacuation.
 It's now up to you to prepare - never leave your pet behind.

 Evacuation Plan